Siiant/Plugin-Upload-Script/README.md

 > Plugins building to one folder

 **Setting up the Script**
+Download the script.pyw and edit it with your preferred text editor.
+Once you open the file, follow the directions below.

 1. Change `path = "PLUGIN_BUILD_LOCATION"` to match your plugin build location.
 > It should go from path = "PLUGIN_BUILD_LOCATION" to something like path = "C:\\PBuilds\\"
 > Python will require two backslashes to act as one, so we must use "C:\\PBuilds\\" instead of "C:\PBuilds\"